-Mountain goats have become one of the most sought-after trophies in North America.
+Mountain goats have become one of the most sought-after big game species in North America.
 While Mountain goats can be found in 14 different U.S. states and Canadian provinces, the best hunting opportunities are in British Columbia.
-Despite our own bias, B.C. has the quantity, quality and availability to make it the best mountain goat hunting destination on earth.
+Despite our own bias, B.C. has the quantity, trophy quality and availability to make it the best mountain goat hunting destination on earth.

 Mountain goat hunting has become more and more in-demand over the past decade.
 As high-adventure mountain hunting has gained popularity, so has the interest in mountain goats.
 Despite that increase in popularity, most hunters know very little about them.
 Other than the rugged and steep terrain that mountain goats inhabit, few hunters can tell you much about the day-to-day lives of these unique animals.